SudhenduP/mywebsite-hugo/content/publication/bandwagon.md

 Please cite this article as:

-> Wang, C-J. * , Zhu, J.J.H., Jumping onto the Bandwagon of Collective Gatekeepers: Testing the Bandwagon Effect of Information Diffusion on Social News Website, Telematics and Informatics (2019), doi: https://doi.org/10.1016/j.tele.2019.03.001
+> Wang, C-J. * , Zhu, J.J.H.(2019) Jumping onto the Bandwagon of Collective Gatekeepers: Testing the Bandwagon Effect of Information Diffusion on Social News Website, Telematics and Informatics.
+41:34-45, doi: https://doi.org/10.1016/j.tele.2019.03.001